aweng98/sentinel/README.rst

 API Server (Sentinel)
 +++++++++++++++++++++

-This is slightly more convoluted, mostly due to the use of ``sbt docker`` plugin, which is not very well documented and has several limitations[1]_.
+This is slightly more convoluted, mostly due to the use of `sbt docker plugin`_, which is not very well documented and has several limitations[1]_.

 **TODO** Create a script to automate the below